selinceydeli/Subgraph_Federated_Learning/README.md

 - **`minority_class_weight = "auto"`**
   Class-weighting strategy.
 When set to _auto_, the loss function computes per-task positive-class weights from the training labels.

-All configurations are available in `.configs/pna_configs.json` file.
+All configurations are available in `configs/pna_configs.json`.

 ## PNA Training Under Federated Setting